Libraries In The Digital Age: Embracing Change While Preserving Tradition

 Now:

-With the advent of digital tools, information retrieval has undergone a radical transformation.
+Information retrieval has undergone a radical transformation with the advent of digital tools.
 Patrons can now utilise powerful digital search engines and databases.
-The process is streamlined, allowing users to search for materials using keywords, titles, authors, or topics, providing quick and efficient access to a vast array of knowledge.
-Online catalogues offer advanced search options, enabling users to filter results based on various criteria, fostering a more personalised and efficient search experience.
+The process is streamlined, allowing users to search for materials using keywords, titles, authors, or topics, providing quick and efficient access to vast knowledge.
+Online catalogues offer advanced search options, enabling users to filter results based on various criteria and fostering a more personalised and efficient search experience.

 b) Borrowing and Renewals